Automated Patient Access Solutions for Orthopedics

-Automation – eases the redundant human burdens and mimics the actions of the workforce.
-Automation is used to determine insurance eligibility, PA, and patient responsibility for pre-collections.
+Automation – By using automated electronic processes, redundant human burdens are eased and actions of the workforce are mimicked.
+Automation is used to determine insurance eligibility, prior authorization, and patient responsibility for pre-collections.

-Analytics – digital data collection is designed to enhance productivity through analyzing patterns, trends, and statistical information.
-Data analytics is used to quantify outcomes based on performance and developing predictive scenarios to enhance RCM results.
+Analytics – Digital data collection is designed to enhance productivity through analyzing patterns, trends, and statistical information.
+Data Analytics is used to quantify outcomes based on performance and to develop predictive scenarios that enhance RCM results.

-Artificial Intelligence – by identifying patterns through computational analyses, AI can make predictions that support and amplify those made by humans alone.
-For patient access, this means predicting risk and behavior and potential forecasting outcomes for RCM purposes.
+Artificial Intelligence –By identifying patterns through computational analyses, AI can make predictions that support and amplify those made by humans alone.
+For patient access, that means predicting risk and behavior, and forecasting potential outcomes for RCM purposes.